freeCompilerCamp/freecompilercamp.github.io/_posts/2019-06-26-llvm-openmp-build.markdown

 ```
 OpenMP building is quite small compared to llvm/clang.
 We can still use the ninja build system and TMPDIR to speedup our build process, but it won't make much of a difference.

+The following cmake command line will configure the build we want

+```.term1
+cmake -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=$LLVM_PATH -DCMAKE_C_COMPILER=$LLVM_PATH/bin/clang -DCMAKE_CXX_COMPILER=$LLVM_PATH/bin/clang++ -DCLANG_OPENMP_NVPTX_DEFAULT_ARCH=sm_35  -DLIBOMPTARGET_NVPTX_COMPUTE_CAPABILITIES=35 ..
+```
+Explanation for the cmake options used:
-Here we set the CMAKE_C_COMPILER and CMAKE_CXX_COMPILER to point to our current clang installation - $LLVM_PATH\bin\clang.
+* We set the CMAKE_C_COMPILER and CMAKE_CXX_COMPILER to point to our current clang installation - $LLVM_PATH\bin\clang.

-CLANG_OPENMP_NVPTX_DEFAULT_ARCH sets the default architecture when not passing the value during compilation.
+* CLANG_OPENMP_NVPTX_DEFAULT_ARCH sets the default architecture when not passing the value during compilation.
 We should adjust the default to match the environment we’ll be using most of the time.
 The architecture must be prefix with sm_, so Clang configured with the sm_60 command will build for the Tesla P100 by default.

-LIBOMPTARGET_NVPTX_COMPUTE_CAPABILITIES applies to the runtime libraries: It specifies a list of architectures that the libraries will be built for.
+* LIBOMPTARGET_NVPTX_COMPUTE_CAPABILITIES applies to the runtime libraries: It specifies a list of architectures that the libraries will be built for.
 This is an important parameter.
 As we cannot run on GPUs without a compatible runtime, we should pass all architectures we care about.
 Also, please note that the values are passed without the dot, so compute capability 7.0 becomes 70.
 We can also build for multiple compute capabilities by separating them with a comma.
 For instance, if we want to build for compute capabilities 3.5, 6.0 and 7.0, then use the parameter as -DLIBOMPTARGET_NVPTX_COMPUTE_CAPABILITIES=35,60,70.
 We can only build for compute capabilities over 3.5

-```.term1
-cmake -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=$LLVM_PATH -DCMAKE_C_COMPILER=$LLVM_PATH/bin/clang -DCMAKE_CXX_COMPILER=$LLVM_PATH/bin/clang++ -DCLANG_OPENMP_NVPTX_DEFAULT_ARCH=sm_35  -DLIBOMPTARGET_NVPTX_COMPUTE_CAPABILITIES=35 ..
-```
 As always make will build OpenMP

 ```.term1